Kandahari Begum: Marriage

 Kandahari Begum married Prince Khurram on 8 November 1610 in Agra.
 There were several family connections between their two families.
 Khurram's official biographer, Muhammad Amin Qazvini, was far more eloquent in his description of the marriage.
 Indeed, effusive compliments were the order of the day and his delirious account left no superlative unexplored.
 The festive assembly was arranged in a beautifully appointed mansion that was traditionally assigned to the widow mother of the ruling emperor and located inside the thick walls of Agra Fort adjacent to the palatial State House.
 The astrologers duly consulted the marriage at an auspicious hour.

+The consorts of Shah Jahan accompanying him during his imprisonment at Agra fort.

 On 21 August 1611, she gave birth to the couple's first child, a daughter, who was named "Parhez Banu Begum" by her grandfather, Emperor Jahangir.
 However, in the Maasir-i-Alamgiri, she is referred to as Purhunar Banu Begum.
 She was the eldest child of her father, but the only child of her mother.